camappel/dprk-covid/README.md

 The daily and cumulative number of deaths is available in '[suspected_cases_deaths.csv](https://github.com/camappel/dprk-covid/blob/master/suspected_cases.csv)'.

 ## How to contribute
 We will need:
 - Scripts to scrape data
 - Scripts to visualise the data on a dashboard
-- Crontabs to schedule update
+- Crontabs to schedule updates
 - New sources of data
 - Quality control of exisiting data